neuronsimulator/nrn/docs/hoc/simctrl/stdrun.rst

 Inserter
 ,,,,,,,,

-Starts an :ref:`Inserter` for the currently accessed section that allows one to insert and uninsert density membrane mechanisms.
+Starts an :ref:`hoc_Inserter` for the currently accessed section that allows one to insert and uninsert density membrane mechanisms.
 Currently this is most useful for single compartment simulations.

 Homogeneous Spec
 ,,,,,,,,,,,,,,,,

-Starts a :ref:`ShowMech` tool that is useful for specifying constant parameters for membrane mechanisms in all sections of a simulation.
+Starts a :ref:`hoc_ShowMech` tool that is useful for specifying constant parameters for membrane mechanisms in all sections of a simulation.

 Viewers
 .......

-.. _shapename:
+.. _hoc_shapename:

 ShapeName
 ,,,,,,,,,

-Starts a :ref:`shapebox` tool that allows one to figure out the correspondence between the physical location of a section and a section name.
+Starts a :ref:`hoc_shapebox` tool that allows one to figure out the correspondence between the physical location of a section and a section name.
 Also allows one to get a parameter menu for the selected section.